 What’s it like Working in Publishing | Part 1

-Quick disclaimer: All opinions are my own and do not reflect on any of the companies I have previously worked for, or am currently working for.
+Quick disclaimer: All opinions are my own and do not reflect on any of the companies I have worked at or am currently working for.

 A good question to start with and one that is going to have a LOOONNNGGGG answer! *grab a cuppa tea*